apache/maven-resolver-ant-tasks/examples/example3/readme.md

-# Example 3 — install and deploy
+# Example 3 — generate pom and install

-This example shows a complete build cycle all the way to deploying your project to maven central.
+This example shows how to install your project to your local repo using the createPom task to generate and register a pom file.